-Dwyer is a recognized authority on matters of Virgin Islands law, territorial court systems, and federal law affecting U.S. territories, and has been invited to present several CLEs on the Virgin Islands legal system alongside federal and territorial judges, law professors, and members of Congress.
+Dwyer is a recognized authority on matters of Virgin Islands law, territorial court systems, and federal law affecting U.S. territories.
+He has been invited to present several CLEs on the Virgin Islands legal system alongside federal and territorial judges, law professors, and members of Congress.
 These CLE presentations have focused on the development of common law in the Virgin Islands, the relationship between federal and territorial courts, and the legacy of U.S. Supreme Court precedent on the rights of Americans living in U.S. territories, among other topics.

 Dwyer graduated from the University of Pittsburgh School of Law.
 There, he served as a staff writer and later as Managing Editor of JURIST, a Webby Award winning legal publication and the world’s only law school based comprehensive legal news and research service, reaching an audience of 20,000 visitors a week.
 As a staff writer, Dwyer wrote 340 legal news articles for publication.
 His articles have been cited as authority by publications of the Library of Congress, New York University Review of Law and Social Change, Temple Political & Civil Rights Law Review, Seattle University Law Review, and Boston College Law Review, among others.
 His work with JURIST was recognized by that publication’s highest awards three years in a row.